 So far the math has been pretty simple, but here’s where it starts to get interesting.
 The following results come from analysis of several of my own production budgets and schedules.

 If I keep my crews on 10 hour days for about three weeks, things start to change.
 You see, each time someone works 2 extra hours, that’s 2 hours less with family, friends, relaxing and resting.
-The effect of reduced rest is cumulative and the crew member begins to fatigue.
+The effect of reduced rest is cumulative.
+The crew member begins to fatigue.
 Fatigue begins to manifest itself in several ways.
 First of all, morale begins to drop.
 Crew begin realizing that their management team don’t really care about their health.
 Ultimately, they recognize that they are not really being treated with respect by their employer.
 The result is that their respect for the employer begins to wane.
 Crew begin arriving a few minutes late, leaving a few minutes early.
-They might take slightly longer breaks or spend a little extra time surfing the web than they ought to.
+They might take slightly longer breaks or spend a little extra time surfing the web or taking lunch than they ought to.
 They start grumbling to each other about it, rightly so, and might even start covering for each other leaving early or starting late.
 Why should they care about the company when it obviously doesn’t care about them?
 Shortly, the cumulative result of all these adjustments nearly negates the overtime, so I am now paying 11 hours for perhaps 8 hours of work.
 The math?
 Cost of VFX has risen by another 27%.

 But let’s carry on with our scenario.
 The crew continues to fatigue.
 Shortly we are beginning to see more and more errors in the work; errors mean more iterations, longer dailies for everyone and longer times to final.
 It’s a snowball effect.
 The worse it gets, the worse it gets.
-My numbers show me that artists on a sustained 10-hour schedule will be able to accomplish about 5.5 hours of task per 11 hours of pay.
-Congratulations to me, I have managed to double the cost of making visual effects and slow down production, exactly the opposite of what I should be doing.
+My numbers show me that artists on a sustained 10-hour schedule will soon be able to accomplish only about 5.5 hours of task per 11 hours of pay.
+Congratulations to me, I have managed to double the cost of making visual effects and slow down production, exactly the opposite of what I intended.

 If, instead of 10 hour days, we go to 12 hour or 14 hour days, the same thing will happen only quicker.
 We have seen this time and time again over project after project.
 If you’re a seasoned production artist or T.D. you know exactly what I’m talking about.